justcausee/recipe-app/README.md

 ## Commands (how to launch frontend, backend, etc.)

-The frontend can be launched on a local machine through the html file.
+Make sure Express is installed by using the command 'npm install express' The server can be launched with the "node app.js" in the server folder.
-The backend can be launched with the "node app.js" in the server folder.
+The frontend can be launched on a local machine from localhost on port 3001.

 ## How to use the APP